hdShang/arxiv-daily/docs/cs-LG/2025-06-06/papers/250606166v1-the-lock-in-hypothesis-stagnation-by-algorithm.md

 ---
 layout: default
-title: The Lock-in Hypothesis: Stagnation by Algorithm
+title: "The Lock-in Hypothesis: Stagnation by Algorithm"
 ---

 # The Lock-in Hypothesis: Stagnation by Algorithm